List of rivers of Madhya Pradesh: Ganges Basin: Sone

 The Sone, also called the Maikalsut because its source is in the Maikal Hills, originates in Anuppur District in the Amarkantak highlands of the Maikal Range.
 Its chief tributaries are the Rihand and the North Koel. and also include the Kewai, Tipan, Kunak, Murna, Johilla, Mahanadi, and the Rer.

 Kewai

 The Kewai arises in the Maikal Hills and flows in Shahdol District and Anuppur District and then into the Son River.

 Tipan

 The Tipan River merges into the Son at the town of Anuppur.
 It is subject to illegal gravel mining.

 Johilla

 The Johilla (Juhila) arises near Jaleswar Dham near Amarkantak, in the Maikal Hills and is a tributary of the Son.

-Mahanadi
+Chhoti Mahanadi

 The Mahanadi tributary of the Son is distinct from the Mahanadi which originates in Chhattisgarh state and flows east.